angular-ui/bootstrap/src/modal/docs/readme.md

 * `modal.closing` -
   This event is broadcast to the modal scope before the modal closes.
 If the listener calls preventDefault() on the event, then the modal will remain open.
   Also, the `$close` and `$dismiss` methods returns true if the event was executed.
 This event also includes a parameter for the result/reason and a boolean that indicates whether the modal is being closed (true) or dismissed.

+##### UI Router resolves

+If one wants to have the modal resolve using [UI Router's](https://github.com/angular-ui/ui-router) pre-1.0 resolve mechanism, one can call `$uibResolve.setResolver('$resolve')` in the configuration phase of the application.
+One can also provide a custom resolver as well, as long as the signature conforms to UI Router's [$resolve](http://angular-ui.github.io/ui-router/site/#/api/ui.router.util.$resolve).